MUnique/OpenMU/README.md

 This fork includes a configurable plug-in to change Elf summons (skills 30..36) and scale their stats by Energy without restarting the server.

-Code location: `src/GameLogic/PlugIns/ElfSummonsAll.cs`.
+Code location: src/GameLogic/PlugIns/ElfSummonsAll.cs.

 What it provides
 - Replace the summoned monster per skill (30..36) or keep the default mapping.
-- Dynamic scaling by Energy applied to the base stats of the chosen monster (HP, base damage Phys/Wiz/Curse, DefenseBase):
-  `scale = 1 + floor(TotalEnergy / EnergyPerStep) * PercentPerStep`.
+- Dynamic scaling by Energy applied to the base stats of the chosen monster (HP, base damage Phys/Wiz/Curse, DefenseBase): scale = 1 + floor(TotalEnergy / EnergyPerStep) * PercentPerStep.
-- Buff/regeneration skills also include your own summon (and party members� summons) when the target mode is self/party.
+- Buff/regeneration skills also include your own summon (and party members' summons) when the target mode is self/party.
 - Apply configuration changes at runtime; just unsummon and summon again.

 How to enable
-- In the Admin Panel: Plugins ? filter by "Summon configuration".
+- In the Admin Panel: Plugins → filter by "Summon configuration".
-- You will see 7 entries: "Elf Summon cfg � (30..36)".
+- You will see 7 entries: "Elf Summon cfg ...
+(30..36)".
 Activate the ones you need.
 - Edit the "Custom Configuration" of each.
 Available fields:
-  - `MonsterNumber` (int): 0 = use the server default mapping; >0 = monster number to summon.
+  - MonsterNumber (int): 0 = use the server default mapping; >0 = monster number to summon.
-  - `EnergyPerStep` (int): 0 to disable; otherwise size of each Energy step (e.g. 1000).
+  - EnergyPerStep (int): 0 to disable; otherwise size of each Energy step (e.g. 1000).
-  - `PercentPerStep` (float): added per step (e.g. 0.05 = +5%).
+  - PercentPerStep (float): added per step (e.g. 0.05 = +5%).

 Important notes (for using this plug-in in another repo)
 - Monster stat cache adjustment (required so scaling applies to summons):
-  - In `src/GameLogic/Attributes/MonsterAttributeHolder.cs`, don�t cache by `MonsterDefinition` (equals by Id).
+  - In src/GameLogic/Attributes/MonsterAttributeHolder.cs, don't cache by MonsterDefinition (equals by Id).
 Summoned clones share Id; read attributes per-instance instead.
 Included in this fork.
 - Prevent damage to your own summon with area skills (recommended):
-  - In `src/GameLogic/PlayerActions/Skills/AreaSkillAttackAction.cs` and `src/GameLogic/PlayerActions/Skills/AreaSkillHitAction.cs`, exclude `Monster { SummonedBy == player }` from targets.
+  - In src/GameLogic/PlayerActions/Skills/AreaSkillAttackAction.cs and src/GameLogic/PlayerActions/Skills/AreaSkillHitAction.cs, exclude Monster { SummonedBy == player } from targets.
 Included in this fork.
 - Configuration hot-reload: On each summon creation, the plug-in fetches the latest CustomConfiguration from the database (no cache).
 No restart required; just re-summon.
-- Pet HUD (Fenrir/Raven bar): Elf summons don�t use the item-pet system, so the stock client doesn�t show that bar.
+- Pet HUD (Fenrir/Raven bar): Elf summons don't use the item-pet system, so the stock client doesn't show that bar.
 Name/owner display is supported.
 Pet HUD would require client changes.

 Examples
-- +5% per 1000 Energy using default monster: `{"MonsterNumber": 0, "EnergyPerStep": 1000, "PercentPerStep": 0.05}`.## Current project state
+- +5% per 1000 Energy using default monster: {"MonsterNumber": 0, "EnergyPerStep": 1000, "PercentPerStep": 0.05}.

+## Current project state

 This project is currently under development without any release.
 You can try the current state by using the available docker image, also